dantesolis/100DaysOfCode2019/README.md

 ### Day 33: 10 Mar.
 Sunday

-- Worked on Framer X prototype for a wallpaper.
-Trying to get The design appear on code.
-Getting a bit stuck on how to change the code from a class component to a functional component.
+- Worked on Framer X prototype for a wallpaper for future framer-x brussel design meetup.

-**Thoughts:** None yet
+**Thoughts:** None yet.

 **Link to work:**
   - None yet.